 Pro Tip: If your baking dish is shallow, place a sheet pan lined with foil underneath it to catch any drips that result from the bubbling fruit juice.

-Top the warm rhubarb and strawberry crumble with vanilla ice cream.
+Top the warm rhubarb and strawberry crumble with vanilla ice cream or pour cream over it.
+It’s fantastic eaten warm.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.